 Michele joined Watsi on February 24th, 2015.
 Seven years ago, Michele joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michele's most recent donation traveled 8,800 miles to support Yoon, a beautiful 12-year-old girl from Burma, to fund an Achilles tendon lengthening procedure so that she can walk again.
+Michele's most recent donation traveled 8,300 miles to support Yoon, a beautiful 12-year-old girl from Burma, to fund an Achilles tendon lengthening procedure so that she can walk again.

 Michele has funded healthcare for 94 patients in 14 countries.